Victoire/victoire/.docker/README.md

 ## Services exposed outside your environment

+You can access Victoire via **`127.0.0.1:8000`**.

+And be logged in automatically http://anakin@victoire.io:test@localhost:8000/

-You can access Victoire via **`127.0.0.1:8000`** . nginx and mailhog respond to any hostname, in case you want to add your own hostname on your `/etc/hosts`
+nginx and mailhog respond to any hostname, in case you want to add your own hostname on your `/etc/hosts`

 Service|Address
 ------|---------